 G24H61 Spanish for Heritage Speakers II/Español para Hispanohablantes II - Esta clase está diseñada para estudiantes cuya lengua materna es el español.
 El estudiante desarrollará una aplicación y práctica más profunda y elaborada del hablar, el escuchar, la lectura y la escritura en español a través del estudio de la historia, cultura y literatura de los países latinos.
 Esta clase le da la oportunidad de estudiar el idioma español en la misma manera que los anglohablantes estudian inglés.

 This class is designed for the student whose first language is Spanish.
 The student will develop a deeper application and practice of his or her speaking, listening, reading, and writing skills in Spanish through the study of the history, culture, and literature of Spanish-speaking countries.
 This class gives the student the opportunity to study Spanish in a similar way that English-speakers study English.
-Students may take ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL).
-Grade Level: 9 - 12 Prerequisite: Spanish for Heritage Speakers I Teacher Recommendation Needed: No Minimum Credit:1.0 NCAA Approved: Yes
+Students may to take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
+Grade Level: 9 - 12 Prerequisite: Spanish for Heritage Speakers I Teacher Recommendation Needed: No Minimum Credit: 1.0 NCAA Approved: Yes

-G24H06 Spanish III - This course's ACTFL Performance Goal of Intermediate Mid (AAPPL Score of I2) means that by the end of the course students will be able to handle some uncomplicated communicative tasks in straightforward social situations.
+G24H06 Spanish III - This course's ACTFL Performance Goal of Intermediate Mid means that by the end of the course students will be able to handle some uncomplicated communicative tasks in straightforward social situations.
 Conversation is limited to those predictable and concrete exchanges necessary for survival in the target culture.
 Students will be able to express personal meaning by creating with the language, in part by combining and recombining known elements and conversational input to produce responses typically consisting of sentences and some strings of sentences.
 Their language use is framed in present time but may contain references to other time frames.
 Comprehension is most often accurate with highly familiar and predictable topics although misunderstandings may occur.
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
 Grade Level:10-12 Prerequisite: Spanish II Teacher Recommendation Needed: Yes Minimum Credit: 1.0 NCAA Approved: Yes

-G24H06 Spanish III Honors - This course's ACTFL Performance Goal of Intermediate Mid (AAPPL Score of I4) means that by the end of the course students will be able to handle successfully a variety of uncomplicated communicative tasks in straightforward social situations.
+G24H06 Spanish III Honors - This course's ACTFL Performance Goal of Intermediate Mid means that by the end of the course students will be able to handle successfully a variety of uncomplicated communicative tasks in straightforward social situations.
 Conversation is limited to those predictable and concrete exchanges necessary for survival in the target culture.
 Students will be able to express personal meaning by creating with the language, in part by combining and recombining known elements and conversational input to produce responses typically consisting of sentences and some strings of sentences.
 Their language use is framed in present time but may contain references to other time frames.
 Comprehension is most often accurate with highly familiar and predictable topics although misunderstandings may occur.
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
 Grade Level: 10-12 Prerequisite: Spanish II Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes